Jimmy Rutherford (International Brigades): Background

 Rutherford was born on 20 November 1917 and brought up in the close-knit fishing village of Newhaven on Forth, at 9 Ann Street (near Leith, Edinburgh) where he lived with his grandmother, a Newhaven fishwife who had carried a heavy creel on her back to sell the catch.
 His father and other family members were active among the 400 year old Society of the Free Fishermen of Newhaven.
-He worked for Free Fisherman convenor, David Drysdale, a trawlerman, and Labour party parliamentary candidate, who said of Rutherford that as well as being cheerful, he was 'a keen student of social and economic conditions'.
+He worked for Free Fisherman convenor, David Dryburgh, a trawlerman, and Labour party parliamentary candidate, who said of Rutherford that as well as being cheerful, he was 'a keen student of social and economic conditions'.
 At 19 years old, he left to join the Spanish Civil War, having joined the communist party in 1935.

 Volunteering for the International Brigades

 Rutherford first volunteered to travel to fight for the Spanish Republican cause in December 1936, crossing via Dover to Dunkirk, with a group of 65 volunteers, including Peter Kerrigan.
 This group of the International Brigades reached Spain on 22 December 1936, and Rutherford was allocated to join fellow Scot, Harold Fry, a former shoe repairer, who had served as a sergeant in World War One, and led the machine gun company.
 The two became friends despite their age difference.
 They were captured at Jarama, two months later (2 February 1937) and Rutherford and Fry were initially sentenced to death, but later deported as part of a prisoner exchange from Spain, on 25 May 1937, on promising not to return.